- Research article

-Additional file 1: List of proteins identified in serum of dogs with B. canis canis at the day of admission. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)
+Additional file 1: B. canis canis at the day of admission. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)

-Additional file 2: List of proteins identified in serum of dogs with B. canis canis on the first day. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 16 KB)
+Additional file 2: B. canis canis on the first day. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 16 KB)

-Additional file 3: List of proteins identified in serum of dogs with B. canis canis on the 6th day. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)
+Additional file 3: B. canis canis on the 6th day. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)

-Additional file 4: List of proteins identified in serum of healthy dogs. a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)
+Additional file 4: a) Number refer to protein spots indicated in Figure 1b) Accesion number from NCBI Genbank database for Canis lupus familiaris.(DOCX 17 KB)